Algorithm Challenge

 - Participants can compete in both tasks or in only one task

-- Competitors upload their predictions (motor unit spike trains) through the algorithm submission portal (coming soon)
+- Competitors upload their predictions (motor unit spike trains) through the algorithm submission portal

 - A preliminary leaderboard is provided as feedback